markh-de/KiVar/README.md

 WARNING: The script kivar.exe is installed in '...' which is not on PATH.
 ```

-This message includes the location of the directory in which the `kivar` executable is installed.
+This message includes the location of the directory in which the `kivar.exe` executable is installed.

-You will need to call `kivar` from this exact location.
+You will need to run `kivar` from this exact location.
 If desired, you can add the installation directory to your `PATH` variable (as suggested by `pip`), or use any other preferred method of making the executable callable from any working directory.

 To check that the installation was successful and that the correct `pcbnew` module version is used, run: